Caroline yearns to share with her husband Rob—her struggles with her mother, transitions in friendships, and worries in general. Her...

 HELPING RELATIONSHIPS THRIVE THRU THE SCIENCE OF COMMUNICATION

-A number of therapists do marriage counseling, while very few are trained in it, and even fewer primarily see couples in their practice.
-Throughout three decades of practice, Relationship Resources has provided research driven, specialized care for couples.
+Many therapists do marriage counseling, but very few are trained in it and even fewer exclusively see couples in their practice.
+Throughout three decades Relationship Resources has provided research driven, specialized care for couples.

-Our counseling methods are based on training with Dr. John Gottman, the top marriage counselor and researcher in the country.
-Dr. Rein has shared these methods with thousands of couples and taught to many other couples’ therapists.
+The counseling methods used by Dr. Rein are based on training with Dr. John Gottman, the top marriage counselor and researcher in the country.
+Dr. Rein has shared these methods with thousands of couples and taught to many other couples therapists.

 Relationship Resources’ counseling approach is based on the science of communication.
-We work with you to identify repetitive patterns and detect intricate subtleties that create communication setbacks and unresolved problems in marriages and relationships.
+Dr. Rein works with you to identify repetitive patterns and detect intricate subtleties that create communication setbacks and unresolved problems in marriages and relationships.

-Our method is what differentiates us from other therapists and has been very successful in improving and saving troubled relationships.
+Dr. Rein’s method is what differentiates him from other therapists and has been very successful in improving and saving troubled relationships.